An American Life by Ronald Reagan

 Vom Glück und Unglück der Kunst in Deutschland nach dem Letzten Kriege by Hans-Jürgen Syberberg

-Patterns of Childhood by Christa Wolf, translated by Ursule Molinaro, by Hedwig Rappolt
+Patterns of Childhood by Christa Wolf, translated by Ursule Molinaro and Hedwig Rappolt

 The Quest for Christa T. by Christa Wolf, translated by Christopher Middleton